 Pesto Gnocchi with Sausage, Asparagus, and Mushrooms

-- (2) 12 ounce packages gnocchi (I used DeLallo Gluten Free potato gnocchi)
+- 24 ounces gnocchi (I used DeLallo Gluten Free potato gnocchi)

 - 1 tablespoon extra virgin olive oil

 - Heat a pot of water for the gnocchi and cook according to package instructions.
-Drain well.
+Drain well.24 ounces gnocchi

 - *This meal goes much quicker if the pesto sauce is made in advance!
-I love to make my Spinach Walnut Pesto or Lemon Pesto Sauce a day or 2 in advance or have some in the freezer for busy weeknights.
+Make it a day or 2 in advance or have some in the freezer for busy weeknights.
 You can also use store bought pesto if pressed for time!

 - This meal is customizable, so you can substitute the sausage with chicken, ground turkey, and any of your favorite veggies!